MSF-UK/HHOT-Handbook/README.md

 * Please delete any unwanted Department/Facility and add any extra Department/Facility.

 5. Ensure that **“ALL”** is present at the end of every column as a Facility choice.
 This will ensure that it is an option for you to measure if you wish.
 The formatting must be exactly like that in the provided example, and in the below screenshot.
 This inculdes the blank spaces.
-If you had more categories in your edited data collection form, then add those in but please remember to have your final collumn 'E' in this example, say **'ALL'** in both the first and secound row.
+If you had more categories in your edited data collection form, then add those in but please remember to have your final collumn 'E' in this example, say **'ALL'** in both the first and second row.
 ![](/Screenshots%20folder/8%20ensuring%20'all'%20is%20there.png)
 6. To adjust defined names, **select CTRL+F3** to open the Name Manager (or on Macs: ⌘ + fn + F3).
 By default, the generic departments are used for **"Defined Names"**.
 7. Click on **“Edit”** to modify each applicable category.